Is a low-carb or keto diet right for you?

 5. Diabetes or pre-diabetes

-Within just 10 weeks, patients receiving the continuous care intervention significantly reduced their HbA1c, weight, and medication use.
-More importantly, after one year, 60 percent of the Virta (CCI) patients were still free of the metabolic signs of diabetes, had removed or greatly reduced their need for medication, and had improved many other health issues, including their blood pressure, insulin resistance, inflammatory markers, and blood lipid profiles.
+Within just 10 weeks, patients adhering to the ketogenic diet and receiving coaching significantly reduced their HbA1c, weight, and medication use.
+More importantly, after one year, 60 percent were still free of the metabolic signs of diabetes, had discontinued or greatly reduced their medications, and had improved other health issues including blood pressure, insulin resistance, inflammatory markers, and lipids.

-By contrast, the majority of the usual care subjects saw most of their health issues worsen.
+By contrast, the majority of the usual care subjects saw most of their health issues worsen.18

-Smaller randomized studies, which are a higher level of evidence, also support ketogenic diets for improving diabetes control.16
+Smaller randomized studies, which are a higher level of evidence, also support ketogenic diets for improving diabetes control.19

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
-Our policy is in many ways similar to other documents of its kind.1 We define the levels of evidence as follows:
+Our policy is in many ways similar to other documents of its kind.

 The Diet Doctor policy for grading scientific evidence

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
-Our policy is in many ways similar to other documents of its kind.1 We define the levels of evidence as follows:
+Our policy is in many ways similar to other documents of its kind.

-Other studies have shown that different dietary and lifestyle approaches can improve type 2 diabetes, but the results of these studies are not as dramatic as the results from Virta’s use of a ketogenic diet, which showed an A1c reduction from 7.6 to 6.3 in one year.17 While we cannot directly compare different trials since they differ in subject population, protocol, and other factors, it is hard to ignore the vast difference in success rate.
+Other studies have shown that various dietary and lifestyle interventions can improve type 2 diabetes, though the results of these studies are typically not as dramatic as Virta’s results, which showed an A1c reduction from 7.6 to 6.3 in one year.20

-A year later, another randomized trial of a low-carb Mediterranean diet also showed more effectiveness than a low-fat diet.19 However, another randomized trial showed that at one year, the low carb group (33 percent of total calories) was similar to the low-fat group in terms of diabetes control.
-Randomized trials of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.05 to 7.71 after a 74-week intervention.20 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.21
+A randomized trial of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.1 to 7.7 after a 74-week intervention.22 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.23

-In fact, any improvement upon a standard American diet is likely to show some benefit for type 2 diabetes, but when it comes to degree of improvement, it appears that low-carb and ketogenic diet get top marks.
+In fact, any improvement upon a standard American diet is likely to show some benefit for type 2 diabetes, but when it comes to the degree of improvement, it appears that low-carb and ketogenic diets get top marks.

 How low to go for diabetes?

-Currently, available data suggests that a keto diet of less than 20 net carbs per day may be the most beneficial approach for treating type 2 diabetes and potentially reversing the disease process.
-That does not mean that a low-carb diet of less than 100 grams of net carbs is completely ineffective in type 2 diabetes.
-More randomized trials are needed to compare low carb and keto diets for a definitive answer.
-However, the data does suggest that keto diets will achieve more complete and faster improvement than other dietary interventions.
+Currently, available data suggest that a keto diet of less than 20 grams net carbs per day may be the most beneficial approach for treating type 2 diabetes, with real potential for putting the disease into remission.
+More liberal low-carb diets have also been shown to be effective, but keto diets will achieve more significant and faster improvement than other dietary interventions.

-Where to start: For more information on treating or reversing type 2 diabetes with a keto or low-carb diet, see our guide:
+Where to start: For more information on treating type 2 diabetes with a keto or low-carb diet, see our guide:

 How to reverse your type 2 diabetes